dsdgtest/stackedit/helloworld.md

 This is a short paragraph.

 This is a second short paragraph.
-The Markdown contains an empty line (by pressing return twice) between the two paragraphs.
+Create a new paragraph by pressing return twice.

-This paragraph contains a line break
+This is a third paragraph containing a line break
 midway through.
-This will be rendered on a new line as well (they were created by adding 2 spaces and pressing return once).
+This line will be rendered on a new line as well.
+Create a line break within a paragraph by adding 2 spaces and pressing return once.
+This text will appear in the same paragraph because return was only pressed once.